fabanc/Boost-Voronoi-For-ArcGIS/python/ReadMe.md

 This section contains a geoprocessing tool.
 This tool will require the deployement of pyvoronoi 1.0.0.
 The documentation for installing pyvoronoi is available on project web page: https://github.com/Voxel8/pyvoronoi

+For information about the voronoi solver, please refer to the Boost API: http://www.boost.org/doc/libs/1_59_0/libs/polygon/doc/voronoi_diagram.htm

+### ArcGIS Desktop

-If you have internet access, the tool can be downloaded using the following command line:
+I will try to use create wheels to create binary packages in the future.
+For now, if you have internet access, the tool can be downloaded using the following command line:

 ``pip install pyvoronoi==1.0.0``